Deploying Lenovo Device Manager Agent in Intune

 1. Download the LDM Agent and set the expiry date of the agent.

-ii.
-Change the Maximum Usage from 5K Devices to 10K Devices .
+2. Change the Maximum Usage from 5K Devices to 10K Devices.

-a.
-Navigate to https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool and download the IntuneWinAppUtil.exe file.
+1. Navigate to and download the “IntuneWinAppUtil.exe” from https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool

-ii.
-UDCsetup.exe (this can be downloaded from the Lenovo Device Manager portal)
+2. UDCsetup.exe (This can be downloaded from the Lenovo Device Manager portal)

-c.
-Open CMD as an admin and navigate to “C:\Temp\LDM”, then run the following command to create the intunewin package:
+3. Open CMD as an Admin and navigate to “C:\Temp\LDM”; then run the following command to create the intunewin package:

 IntuneWinAppUtil.exe -c "C:\Temp\LDM" -s "UDCsetup.exe" -o "C:\Temp\LDM" -q

-c.
-From the App type dropdown, select Windows app (Win32)
+3. From the App type dropdown, select Windows app (Win32), then click Select.

-e.
-At the App information stage, import the UDCsetup.intunewin package created.
+4. At the App informationstage, import the UDCsetup.intunewin package created.

 Name: Lenovo Device Manager